felixthecat8a/LCD_BacklightRGB/README.md

 * Sparkfun also has this [one available](https://www.sparkfun.com/products/10862).

 ## Known Issues
-* Release v1.1.1 has an issue with setting the ouput values.
+* Release v1.1.1 has an issue with setting the output values.
 Update to the latest release to fix the issue.